Diamboy211/weird-music-maker/README.md

 `./main` makes the .wav file

-this is not working, i fixed and improved the code on my iphone but it broke
+this is only half working. i need to sort out the heap stuff but i'm too lazy